 There are generally two types of people in the world when it comes to decision making.
-The first takes the time to gather information, evaluates and analyzes several options, and, makes a decision backed by sound methodology and reasoning making sense to them.
-The other type, of which I tend to be included, makes decisions based on little information with reasoning along the lines of “It just feels right.”
+The first takes the time to gather information, evaluates and analyzes several options, and arrives at a decision based on solid methodology and reasoning making sense to them.
+The other type, of which I tend to be included, makes decisions based on little information and reasoning along the lines of “It just feels right.”

 More Information + More Time = Better Decisions?